Updated March 22, 2023

 |• HealthCare- Health Insurance Portability and Accountability Act (HIPAA)

 |•IT and Banking – SOX in IT and Banking Organisations

 • Finance- Finance-Data Protection Act (DPA), GLBA( Gramm Leach Bliley Act) for consumer Data Protection.

 On the basis of the above discussion, we got to know that both React Native and Swift have their own pros and cons.
-React Native is the product of Facebook while Swift is the product of Apple.
-The approach to be followed for mobile application development is purely dependent on the requirement of the mobile app.
-If the mobile application is to be developed with intensive graphics and great complexities, an ample amount of time and with cost as no bar then Swift would be a great option to be followed.
-If a simple mobile application is to be developed with simple graphics in the short development cycle in less cost, in that case, React Native would be a great option.
-Both React Native and Swift have widely used approaches, the apps built with React Native are Facebook, Instagram, Myntra, UberEats, etc. And the apps built with Swift are LinkedIn, Airbnb, Khan Academy, Clear, Hipmunk, Swift, etc.
+React Native is the product of Facebook, while Swift is the product of Apple.
+The approach to be followed for mobile application development is purely dependent on the mobile app’s requirement.
+If the mobile application is to be developed with intensive graphics and great complexities, an ample amount of time, and with cost as no bar, then Swift would be a great option to be followed.
+If a simple mobile application is to be developed with simple graphics in a short development cycle at less cost, in that case, React Native would be a great option.
+Both React Native and Swift have widely used approaches; the apps built with React Native are Facebook, Instagram, Myntra, UberEats, etc. And the apps built with Swift are LinkedIn, Airbnb, Khan Academy, Clear, Hipmunk, Swift, etc.